 Gastric torsion, also known as bloat, is a life-threatening sudden illness associated with the stomach filling with air and twisting.

-Epilepsy is a seizure disorder that develops between the ages of 2 and 5 years.
+Epilepsy is a seizure disorder, which develops between the ages of 2 to 5 years.

 Hot spots are areas of itchy moist skin irritation.

 Pannus is a disease of the eye resulting in inflammation.

 Corneal dystrophy is a primary, inherited, bilateral (both sides), symmetrical condition of the cornea that is not accompanied by corneal inflammation or systemic disease.

 Degenerative myelopathy is a progressive degenerative disease of the spinal cord that slowly results in weakness and eventually inability to use the rear legs.